-Charitable contributions to the location may be tax-deductible on the donor's income tax return so long as the donor maintains a written record of the contribution to confirm the gift and the gift qualifies for deduction.
+Charitable contributions to the location (i.e., money or goods, but not services) may be tax-deductible on the donor's income tax return so long as the donor maintains a written record of the contribution to confirm the gift and the gift qualifies for deduction.
 Donors should be advised to consult their tax accountant for details of this benefit as it relates to their personal tax situation.

 If a donor

 does not receive any goods or services in exchange for a donation, the location should provide a timely written statement containing the following information:

 The name of the location